CALLANYTHING

 06

-Once the local draft works, send it to the review path.
+Once the local draft works, send it to the review path only when you have a hosted or self-hosted platform endpoint.
 That is where schema validation, review tests, and Marketplace-facing checks happen.

 bash